CascadeSTEAM/cascadesteam.github.io/index.md

 Please see our [Organization Page](/organization) to review our mission, values, structure, and opportunities for engagement.

 ## Get Involved!
-Are you a professional in the fields of science, technology, engineering, arts, or mathematics?
-Do you represent education, industry, local government, or workforce development?
 Are you interested in contributing to the mission of Cascade STEAM?
 Please share your feedback and interests via our [Community Survey](http://community-survey.cascadesteam.org).

 ## Contact Us
 Are you interested to get involved?
 Volunteer?
 Collaborate?
 We would love to hear from you!
 Please contact [Michael Gan](https://www.linkedin.com/in/michaelbgan), Cascade STEAM President, for any inquiries at [michael.gan@cascadesteam.org](mailto:michael.gan@cascadesteam.org), [360-499-2099](tel:3604992099), or **@Michael Gan** via the [Cascade STEAM Community Hub](http://hub.cascadesteam.org).